C4dynamics/C4dynamics/README.md

 #### Algorithms Engineering and Development
 ****

-C4Dynamics (read Tsipor (bird) Dynamics) is an open-source framework for algorithms engineering.
+C4Dynamics (read Tsipor (bird) Dynamics) is an open-source framework for algorithms engineering!

 [![My Skills](https://skillicons.dev/icons?i=python)](https://skillicons.dev)

-Welcome to the C4dynamics - an open-source framework for algorithm engineers!
+Welcome to the C4dynamics - an open-source framework for algorithm engineers who work with physical and dynamical systems.

 This framework is designed to help algorithm engineers quickly and efficiently implement and test new algorithms.
 It includes a variety of tools and features to streamline the development process, including: